grey-fish/grey-fish.github.io/HTB/Cronos.md

 <br/>

 Below we can see, we get a session on our local machine <span id=green>:)</span>

 ![](./images/cronos_rshell1.png)

 Now, we have session to server. we see a home directory of user `noulis` and there we get our `user.txt` <span id=green>flag</span>.

-Next task: Priveldge escalation.
+Next task: Privilege escalation.
 <br/>
 <br/>

-## Priveledge Escalaiton
+## Privilege Escalaiton

 Make a local python server and upload the `linEnum.sh` script.<br/>